-Make your old PC fly again - ChromeOS Flex is free
+Make your old PC fly again - ChromeOS Flex is free (critical update)

 Back up all your data before installing Flex because it completely wipes your drive!